 Worried you were bit by a tick?
 You may see a rash that looks like a “bull’s eye,” red and in a circular pattern.
-Other symptoms of Lyme disease include flu-like symptoms such as fever, chills, headache, fatigue, muscle and joint pain and swollen lymph nodes.
-If you think you have early signs of Lyme disease, see your doctor as soon as possible—it can be easily treated with antibiotics if detected early.
+Other symptoms of Lyme disease include fever, chills, headache, fatigue, muscle and joint pain and swollen lymph nodes.
+If you experience signs of Lyme disease, see your doctor as soon as possible.
+If detected early, it can be easily treated with antibiotics.

 Like this post?
 Check out these blogs:

 - Basic Summer Survival Guide

 - You Can Easily Prevent Mosquitos and Bug Bites this Summer

 - 5 Ways to Choose a Safer Sunscreen